 Indeed, is it not time for radically separating the tasks that a Head of State is required to perform from the ostentatious celebrity charade that is the Royal Family?

-Related to the above is the question of when this royal charade actually began?
+Related to the above is the question of when was the actual beginning of this royal charade?
 In his currently running BBC television programme, “The Long Shadow”, the historian David Reynolds gives us a clue.

 Most interestingly, Reynolds comments on how, in the UK, politics moved towards the ideological centre and party coalitions were formed, with the consequences of mainstream policy formation and decision making.
-In the process, the German background of the existing monarchical line was airbrushed and George V was repackaged as a “symbol of the nation”.
+In the process, the German background of the existing monarchical line was airbrushed out of the picture and George V was repackaged as a “symbol of the nation”.

 David Reynolds considers that the architects of this rebranding were various figures of the British “establishment”.
 This would necessarily include politicians, the Anglican Church, the judiciary and, very likely, the military.
 A single figure, the head of state – a monarch, was successfully transformed into “the royal family”.
 The myth continued but in a new guise.